agusmakmun/vscode-sidebar-terminal/test-extension.md

 # Testing the Sidebar Terminal Extension

-## Manual Testing Guide
+This guide helps you test the Sidebar Terminal extension to ensure it's working correctly.

-### Prerequisites
+## Prerequisites

-- VS Code installed
+- VS Code or Cursor editor
-- Extension compiled (`npm run compile`)
-- All tests passing (`npm test`)

-### Test Steps
+- The extension installed (either via VSIX or development mode)

+## Manual Testing Steps

-#### 1. Launch Extension in Debug Mode
+### 1. Extension Activation

+**Test**: Verify the extension activates properly

+**Steps**:
-1. Open the `e2e/sidebar-terminal` folder in VS Code
+1. Open VS Code/Cursor
-2. Press `F5` to launch the extension in a new window
+2. Open the Debug Console (`View` → `Debug Console`)
-3. Verify the extension activates (check Debug Console for "Sidebar Terminal extension is now active!")
+3. Look for the message: "Sidebar Terminal extension activated!"
+4. Look for the message: "Registering webview provider..."

+**Expected Result**: Both messages should appear in the Debug Console

-#### 2. Test Sidebar Icon
+### 2. Sidebar Icon Visibility

+**Test**: Check if the sidebar icon appears

+**Steps**:
-1. Look for the "Sidebar Terminal" icon in the activity bar (left sidebar)
+1. Look at the activity bar (left sidebar)
-2. Click the icon to open the sidebar view
+2. Find the terminal icon (should be between other sidebar icons)

+**Expected Result**: Terminal icon should be visible in the activity bar

+### 3. Sidebar View Opening

-3. Verify the sidebar shows terminal controls with buttons
+**Test**: Verify the sidebar view opens correctly

-#### 3. Test Terminal Creation
+**Steps**:
+1. Click the terminal icon in the activity bar
+2. Look for the sidebar content

+**Expected Result**: Should see:
+- 💻 Terminal icon
+- "Sidebar Terminal" title
+- "Click the button below to open a terminal in the bottom panel"
+- "📟 Open Terminal" button
+- Keyboard shortcut hint

+### 4. Terminal Opening

+**Test**: Verify terminal opens in bottom panel

+**Steps**:
 1. Click the "📟 Open Terminal" button in the sidebar
-2. Verify a new terminal opens in the terminal panel
+2. Look for a terminal appearing in the bottom panel
+3. Check for the success message: "Terminal opened in bottom panel!"

+**Expected Result**:
+- Terminal should open in the bottom panel
+- Success message should appear
-3. Check that the terminal is named "Sidebar Terminal"
+- Terminal should be named "Sidebar Terminal"
-4. Verify the notification "Terminal opened!
-Use the sidebar view for quick access." appears

-#### 4. Test Additional Terminal Actions
-1. Click "➕ New Terminal" to create another terminal
-2. Click "🎯 Focus Terminal" to bring focus to the active terminal
-3. Verify all actions work as expected

-#### 5. Test Keyboard Shortcut
+### 5. Keyboard Shortcut

+**Test**: Verify keyboard shortcut works

+**Steps**:
 1. Press `Cmd+Shift+T` (Mac) or `Ctrl+Shift+T` (Windows/Linux)
-2. Verify a new terminal opens
+2. Check if terminal opens

-3. Verify the notification appears
+**Expected Result**: Terminal should open in bottom panel

-#### 6. Test Command Palette
+### 6. Command Palette

+**Test**: Verify command palette integration

+**Steps**:
-1. Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac)
+1. Press `Cmd+Shift+P` (Mac) or `Ctrl+Shift+P` (Windows/Linux)
 2. Type "Open Terminal in Sidebar"
-3. Select the command and verify it executes
+3. Select the command

-#### 7. Test Multiple Terminals
-1. Create multiple terminals using different methods
-2. Verify all terminals are accessible
-3. Test switching between terminals

-### Expected Behavior

-✅ **Extension Activation**
-- Extension loads without errors
-- Console shows activation message
-- Sidebar icon appears in activity bar

-✅ **Sidebar View**
-- Clean, modern interface
-- Three action buttons visible
-- Keyboard shortcut hint displayed
+**Expected Result**: Terminal should open in bottom panel

+### 7. Theme Integration

+**Test**: Verify theme integration

+**Steps**:
-- VS Code theme integration
+1. Change VS Code theme (`Cmd+K Cmd+T` / `Ctrl+K Ctrl+T`)

-✅ **Terminal Functionality**
-- Terminals open in the correct location
-- Terminal names are descriptive
-- Multiple terminals can be created
-- Focus commands work properly

-✅ **User Experience**
-- Notifications provide feedback
-- Buttons are responsive
-- Interface is intuitive
-- Keyboard shortcuts work consistently
+2. Check if sidebar styling adapts to new theme

+**Expected Result**: Sidebar should match the new theme colors

-### Debugging
+## Debugging

-If tests fail:

-1. **Check Debug Console** for error messages
-2. **Verify Extension Activation** - look for activation message
-3. **Check Command Registration** - use command palette to test
-4. **Reload Extension** - press `Ctrl+R` or `Cmd+R`
-5. **Check Terminal Panel** - ensure terminals are visible

 ### Common Issues

+1. **"No data provider registered" error**
+   - Solution: Complete uninstall and reinstall
+   - Restart VS Code between uninstall and install

-**Sidebar not visible:**
+2. **Sidebar icon not visible**
-- Check if extension is activated
+   - Check if extension is enabled in Extensions panel
-- Look for icon in activity bar
-- Try reloading the window
+   - Try reloading VS Code window (`Cmd+R` / `Ctrl+R`)

-**Terminal not opening:**
+3. **Terminal not opening**
-- Check Debug Console for errors
+   - Check Debug Console for error messages
-- Verify command is registered
+   - Verify extension activation messages
-- Test with command palette

-**Keyboard shortcut not working:**
-- Check for conflicts with other extensions
+### Debug Console Messages

+Look for these messages in the Debug Console:
+- ✅ "Sidebar Terminal extension activated!"
+- ✅ "Registering webview provider..."
+- ✅ "Webview view resolved!"
-- Verify keybinding in package.json
+- ✅ "Terminal opened in bottom panel!"
-- Test on different platforms

-### Performance Testing
+## Performance Testing

+### Load Time
-1. **Startup Time**: Extension should activate quickly
+- Extension should activate quickly
-2. **Memory Usage**: Monitor for memory leaks
-3. **Responsiveness**: Buttons should respond immediately
+- Sidebar should open immediately when clicked
-4. **Multiple Terminals**: Should handle multiple terminals efficiently
+- Terminal should open within 1-2 seconds

-### Cross-Platform Testing
+### Memory Usage

-Test on:
-- macOS (Cmd+Shift+T)
-- Windows (Ctrl+Shift+T)
-- Linux (Ctrl+Shift+T)

-Verify consistent behavior across platforms.
+- Extension should have minimal memory footprint
+- No memory leaks during repeated terminal opening

+## Browser Testing (if applicable)

+If testing in VS Code for Web:
+- Verify webview content loads properly
+- Check if terminal functionality works in web environment

+## Reporting Issues

+When reporting issues, include:
+1. VS Code version
+2. Extension version
+3. Operating system
+4. Steps to reproduce
+5. Debug Console output
+6. Screenshots if applicable